 Close Coupled Toilets

 Like its name suggests, a close coupled toilet features the close coupling of the toilet pan and the cistern.
 Even if you’re unfamiliar with the name, chances are you’ve used one yourself, as it’s the most common toilet available and has been for over a century.
 What exactly makes it such an enduring model?
 Close-coupled toilets are both cheap and easy to install and the immediate access to the plumbing components makes it easy to repair and maintain.
 Because of their popularity, parts are also very easy to come by and small replacements can likely be done without the aid of a plumber.
 Aesthetically, most close-coupled designs are bulky and take up space in small bathrooms but convenience and their low cost have made the trade-off well worth it.
-In medium to large-sized bathrooms, however, close coupled toilets fit well and offer the same functionality as most other classic designs.
+In the medium to large-sized bathrooms, however, close coupled toilets fit well and offer the same functionality as most other classic designs.